-The authors wish to thank Paul Thompson of the Laboratory of Neuro Imaging at UCLA for the discussion on the area element and the surface Jacobian determinant, and Richard Hartley of the Department of Systems Engineering at the Australian National University for the discussion on the weighted-SPHARM representation and positive definite kernels on spheres.
+The authors would like to thank P. Thompson of the Laboratory of Neuro Imaging at UCLA for the discussion on the area element and the surface Jacobian determinant.
+The authors would also like to thank R. Hartley of the Department of Systems Engineering at the Australian National University for the discussion on the weighted-SPHARM representation and positive definite kernels on spheres.